Advisor Resources

 Economic Outlook: What’s Ahead for the U.S. Economy?

-Our investment professionals see three possible scenarios ahead for the economy—recession, stagflation or Goldilocks.
-Here’s their take on which is most likely, plus steps investors can take to prepare for each one.
+Our investment professionals see three possible scenarios—slowdown, stagflation or a “just right” Goldilocks soft landing.
+Here’s their take on which is most likely, plus steps you can take to prepare for each one.

-In our view, recession risk remains relatively high.
-We expect inflation to linger at 3% or higher and gross domestic product (GDP) to contract eventually, which ultimately should trigger rate cuts from the Fed.
+We expect inflation to linger at 3% or higher and gross domestic product (GDP) to contract eventually, which ultimately should trigger rate cuts from the Federal Reserve (Fed).

 As recession sets in, Treasury yields likely will fall, and credit spreads should widen.